danwentworthart/glycam-molstar-custom-viewers/doc/README.txt

 1. Make edits in the src dir as shown above
 2. (Optional: only if you need to be cache-busting) Update the version number in package.json when you are ready to test in the website.
 3. Compile as shown above
-4. Copy the compiled build/js/glycam_molstar_${version}.js to the following path, or wherever the destination devEnv is:
+4. Copy the compiled build/js/glycam_molstar_${version}.js to one of the paths below, or wherever the destination devEnv's static dir is:
 5. (Optional: only if you need to be cache-busting) Update the filename in whatever html files load this js file.
     Match the version numbers.